jnjerin/nodejs-devops/README.md

 ## demo app - developing with Docker

 In this project we will deploy a 3-tier application to an EC2 server using a CICD pipeline set up on Jenkins.
+On the EC2 instance we have the following installed
+- Jenkins
+- Docker
+- npm (to build the code in Jenkins)

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles